amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-11-function-transformation.md

 date: 2012-03-11 10:59
 comments: true
 categories:
-    - Javascript
+    - JavaScript
     - Programming
 ---

-Modern Javascript is firmly on the side of magic.
+Modern JavaScript is firmly on the side of magic.
 Why write a hundred-line set of meticulous loops when you can write a ten-line filter chain?
 Why invoke a factory object dozens of times when you can write a map function?
 And if you want your application's behavior to change from moment to moment, why use